Food Court: Cherry Clafoutis with OC

-ODESSA, Tx.
+ODESSA, Tex.
 (KOSA) – Victor Bagan, the Odessa College Culinary Arts Department Chair, shows us how to make Cherry Clafoutis.

 A clafoutis is a cross between baked custard and an oven-baked crepe.
 It is a simple dessert but delicious when served warm with whipped cream.
 It is at its best when served with cherries, but you can use any stone fruits that you like with this dessert.
 A cherry pitter is the easiest way to remove stones if you are using fresh cherries, or you can use a can of dark cherries in water, syrup or juice instead, frozen work well to.